 - Programs start up that you don't recognise

 - You can't access your files

-Follow these steps carefully and in order, and DO NOT restart your machine until you've completed every step:
+If you have antivirus software installed, run a scan.
+If that fails to detect anything, follow these steps carefully and in order, and do not restart your machine until you've completed every step:

 - Some malicious programs will actively try and stop you removing them.
 To combat this download and run rkill